lawndoc/stack-back/docs/guide/configuration.rst

 this can be used to talk to docker through TLS in cases were we cannot map in the docker socket.

-INCLUDE_ALL_VOLUMES
+AUTO_BACKUP_ALL
 ~~~~~~~~~~~~~~~~~~~

-If defined, all volumes will be included in the backup.
+If defined, all volumes and databases in the project will be
+included in the backup.
+This removes the need to add labels to
-This is useful when you want to back up all volumes
+each service when you want to back up everything.

-in a project without having to add labels to each service.
+Database detection is based on the default images for mariadb, mysql
+and postgres.
+When a database is detected, the volume associated with
+the database data is automatically excluded from the backup.

-Volumes can be excluded by adding the ``stack-back.volumes.exclude``
+Volumes can be excluded by adding the ``stack-back.volumes.exclude: <volume_name>``
-label to the service.
+or ``stack-back.volumes: False`` label to the service.

+Databases can be excluded by adding the
+``stack-back.<db_type>: False`` label to the service along with
+``stack-back.volumes: False``.
+Forgetting to also exclude the
+volumes may result in a backup of the database files volume instead
+of the database itself.

 INCLUDE_PROJECT_NAME
 ~~~~~~~~~~~~~~~~~~~~